 Now, TTD has expanded this program to celebrate employees living their company values to continue keeping these top of mind while the team is temporarily remote.

-How recognition can support flexibility and choice.
+How employee recognition can support flexibility and choice.

 1. Employee recognition is personalized: